Pike Road Schools has two preschool programs for our youngest learners:

 Pike Road Pre-K-an Alabama First Class Pre-K

-Future residents may enter their name in the pre-registration.
+Future residents may enter their names in the pre-registration.
 However, students must be residents of the Town of Pike Road at the time of the lottery drawing.
 Addresses will be compared to the legal map of the Town of Pike Road on the workday prior to the lottery drawing - non-residents' names will be removed from the list.
 Only residents at the time of the drawing will be included in the lottery drawing.

 Children must be four years of age on or before September 1*, based on acceptable documentation, such as birth certificates, passports, official medical documents, or official documents from other countries.
 Children who are 5 years of age and are eligible for Kindergarten may not enroll in Alabama First Class Pre-K.

-PRS has TWO First Class Pre-K classrooms.
+PRS has FOUR First Class Pre-K classrooms.

 Please click the links below for more information including a timeline of events